-How could the two Shaykhs.
-Abu Bakr and Umar, wish that they were not from the human race, which Allah honoured and put it above all His creation?
+How could the two Shaykhs, Abu Bakr and Umar, wish that they were not from the human race, which Allah honored and put it above all His creation?
 Even the ordinary believer, who keeps on the straight path during his lifetime, receives the angels to tell him about his place in heaven, and that he should not fear the torture of Allah, nor be depressed about his legacy in life, and that he has the good news while he is in this life before reaching the life Hereafter.

 Then how could the great Companions, who are the best of creation after the Messenger of Allah (so we have been taught), wish they were excrement or a hair or a straw when the angels had given them the good news that they would go to heaven?
 They could not have wished to have all the gold on earth to ransom themselves from the torture of Allah before meeting Him.

-Allah - the Most High - said: "And if every soul that has done injustice had all that is in the earth, it would offer it for ransom, and they will manifestly regret when they see the chastisement and the matter shall be decided between them with justice and they shall not be dealt unjustly" (Holy Qur'an 10:54).
+"And if every soul that has done injustice had all that is in the earth, it would offer it for ransom, and they will manifestly regret when they see the chastisement and the matter shall be decided between them with justice and they shall not be dealt unjustly."
+(Holy Quran 10:54)

-Allah also said: "And had those who are unjust all that is in the earth and the like of with it, they would certainly offer it as ransom (to be saved) from the evil of the punishment on the day of resurrection; and what they never thought of shall become plain to them from Allah.
-And the evil (consequences) of what they wrought shall become plain to them, and the very thing they mocked at shall beset them" (Holy Qur'an 39:47-48).
+Allah also said:

+"And had those who are unjust all that is in the earth and the like of with it, they would certainly offer it as ransom (to be saved) from the evil of the punishment on the day of resurrection; and what they never thought of shall become plain to them from Allah.
+And the evil (consequences) of what they wrought shall become plain to them, and the very thing they mocked at shall beset them."
+(Holy Qur'an 39:47-48)

-I wish sincerely that these Qur'anic verses did not involve great Companions like Abu Bakr al-Siddiq and Umar zi-Faruq...
-But I often pause when I read these texts so that I can look at some interesting aspects of their relations with the Messenger of Allah (s.a.w.), and how that relation went through many turmoils.
-They disobeyed his orders and refused him his wishes, even in the last moments of his blessed and honourable life, which made him so angry that he ordered them all to leave his house and to leave him.
+I wish sincerely that these Qur'anic verses did not involve great companions like Abu Bakr al-Siddiq and Umar al-Faruq.
+But I often pause when I read these texts so that I can look at some interesting aspects of their relations with the Messenger of Allah (saw), and how that relation went through much turmoil.

+They disobeyed his orders and refused him his wishes, even in the last moments of his blessed and honorable life, which made him so angry that he ordered them all to leave his house and to leave him.
 I also recall the chain of events that took place after the death of the Messenger of Allah, and the hurt and lack of recognition that afflicted his daughter al-Zahra.
-The Messenger of Allah (s.a.w.) said, "Fatimah is part of me, he who angers her angers me"(40).
+The Messenger of Allah (saw) said, "Fatimah is part of me, he who angers her angers me."21

-Fatimah said to Abu Bakr and Umar: I ask you in the name of Allah - the Most High - did you not hear the Messenger of Allah (s.a.w.) saying, "The satisfaction of Fatimah is my satisfaction, and the anger of Fatimah is my anger, he who loves my daughter Fatimah loves me, and he who satisfies Fatimah satisfies me, and he who angers Fatimah angers me?"
-They said, "Yes, we heard it from the Messenger of Allah (s.a.w.)."
-Then she said, "Therefore, I testify before Allah and the angels that you have angered me and did not please me, and if I meet the Prophet I will complain to him about you."(41)
+Fatimah said to Abu Bakr and Umar: "I ask you in the name of Allah, the Most High, did you not hear the Messenger of Allah (saw) saying, 'The satisfaction of Fatimah is my satisfaction, and the anger of Fatimah is my anger, he who loves my daughter Fatimah loves me, and he who satisfies Fatimah satisfies me, and he who angers Fatimah angers me?'
+They said, 'Yes, we heard it from the Messenger of Allah (saw).'
+Then she said, 'Therefore, I testify before Allah and the angels that you have angered me and did not please me, and if I meet the Prophet I will complain to him about you.'22